Azure/azure-functions-sql-extension/Worker.Extension.Sql/README.md

 Note: This tutorial requires that a SQL database is setup as shown in [Create a SQL Server](https://github.com/Azure/azure-functions-sql-extension/blob/main/README.md#Create-a-SQL-Server).

-- Open your app that you created in [Create a Function App](#create-an-isolated-function-app) in VSCode
+- Open your app that you created in [Create a Function App](#create-an-isolated-function-app) in VS Code
 - Press 'F1' and search for 'Azure Functions: Create Function'
 - Choose HttpTrigger -> (Provide a function name) -> Company.namespace -> anonymous
 - In the file that opens, replace the `public static async Task<IActionResult> Run` block with the below code.